 A small number of local authorities are required to make payments of Special Levies to Internal Drainage Boards (IDB's) for the specific use of managing the maintenance and operation of drainage, water levels and flood risk, which is required to manage water resources and reduce flood risk to people, businesses, communities and the environment.
-These Special Levies represent a significant proportion of the Councils' net budget at £1.139m p.a, equating to 14% of the Council Tax Requirement.
+These Special Levies represent a significant proportion of the Councils' net budget at £1.263m p.a, equating to 16% of the Council Tax Requirement.
 Local Authorities have no control over the sum levied.

-The annual increase in levies is ordinarily in line with CPI projections, however due to the current economic climate and the significant cost increases borne by the IDB's, inflationary increases of 5% have been assumed for 2024/25 (these are yet to be confirmed by the IDB's).
+The annual increase in levies is ordinarily in line with CPI projections, however due to the current economic climate and the significant cost increases borne by the IDB's, particularly in relation to the impacts of Storm Babet, average inflationary increases of 16% have been levied for 2024/25.